cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 1 and 2) very much like account based models, wallets supporting this standard will require to know the address of the smart contract (validator)

-3) the soultion can co-exsist with the exsiting native tokens
+3) the solution can co-exist with the existing native tokens

 4) the implementaiton is possible without hardfork since Vasil